 Presentation of Keycloak

-Keycloak is a tool for “Identity and Access Management” is going to be the identity provider (IdP) in my proposed architecture.
+Keycloak is a tool for “Identity and Access Management”. is going to be the identity provider (IdP) in my proposed architecture.
 Furthermore, users will be able to login using their credentials in the Keycloak login page.
 Additionally, Keycloak is an open-source tool currently licensed with Apache License 2.0.
 It is also an upstream project for Red Hat SSO, so if you are looking for something more enterprise-centered, you can check it.

 The full list of supported platforms depends on which protocol you decide to use, currently Keycloak supports three different protocols, OAuth 2.0, OpenID Connect and SAML 2.0.
 Keycloak’s initial release took place in September 2014; the current version is 15.0.2 (2021-10-09).
 It is developed and maintained by people from Red Hat.
 It is now owned by Okta, a leader in Identity and access management.